-The heated seat controls are located next to the console shifter.
+If your vehicle has this option, the heated seat switch is located next to the console shifter.

-Push the ON part of the button once for a HI setting or twice for a LO setting.
-Push the OFF part of the button to turn the heated seat off.
+Push the ON part of the switch once for a HI setting or twice for a LO setting.
+Push the OFF part of the switch to turn the heated seat off.
 The LO setting warms the seatback and cushion until the seat approximates body temperature.
 The HI setting heats the seatback and cushion to a slightly higher temperature.

 The heated seats can only be used when the ignition is turned on.
-The heating elements in the seats automatically turn off when the vehicle's ignition is turned off.
+When the ignition is turned off, the heating element is also turned off.

-Reclining Front Seatbacks
+Reclining Seatbacks